microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directoryobject-delta.md

 ## Examples

-### Example 1: Retreve changes for a collection of users and groups
+### Example 1: Retrieve changes for a collection of users and groups

 #### Request